-A CWCL licence also gives you permission to display song lyrics and music from Sing Up’s whiteboard player on a whiteboard or other screen.
+A CWCL/CCL licence also gives you permission to display song lyrics and music from Sing Up’s whiteboard player on a whiteboard or other screen.
 Simply remember to log the song titles when you report to CCLI.

 It’s vital that you report the songs you reproduce or copy under these licences using CCLI’s online reporting tool.
 CCLI’s reporting support page and printable help guide will help you get started and make reporting as simple and quick as possible.

-Once you’ve got your licence you need to report which songs you’ve used and how often you’ve used them.
+Once you’ve got your licence, you need to report which songs you’ve used and how often you’ve used them.
 You can download a handy report from your ‘My Library’ area to help you complete details on your CCLI reports.

 Sing Up will help you keep track of the Song Bank songs your school, church, or organisation used during a CCLI reporting period.
 Within your My Library area, you can download a report of the songs you used on the Sing Up website within the Autumn/Winter or Spring/Summer CCLI reporting period.

-Your song usage reports will list the songs you streamed or downloaded.
+Your song usage reports will list the songs you have streamed or downloaded.
 The reports will also include a song if you looked at a song’s whiteboard or scores.

 The Spring/Summer song usage report is always available between 1st April and 30th September.
 The Autumn/Winter song usage report is always available between 1st October and 31st March.
 You will only be able to download a song usage report for the currently applicable period.
 CCLI recommend ongoing reporting to log song usage using their online tool, instead of waiting until the end of a 6-month reporting period.
-Thus, you may download a Sing Up report any time and as many times you need, it will always give you an up-to-date list of songs you used from the start of the reporting period.
+Thus, you may download a Sing Up report any time and as many times you need – it will always give you an up-to-date list of songs you have used from the start of the reporting period.